Book Talk: Susan Choi returns to probe love, youthful selfishness

-NEW YORK (Reuters) - Author Susan Choi in her latest book starts with a graduate student’s fascination with a professor when she arrives at a prestigious university in 1992.
+NEW YORK, Aug 1 (Reuters) - Author Susan Choi in her latest book starts with a graduate student’s fascination with a professor when she arrives at a prestigious university in 1992.
 But the initial attraction is where similarities between “My Education” and usual tales of college love end.

 The award-winning writer, in her fourth novel, sends student Regina Gottlieb on a journey in which she indulges her fascination with Professor Nicholas Brodeur, before it goes in another direction.
 Through it all, her youthful self-absorption plays a central role.